stts-se/chromedictator/README.md

      http://localhost:7654

-The server will create a `audio_files` sub-directory in the corrent direktory if it does not already exist.
+The server will create a `audio_files` sub-directory in the corrent directory if it does not already exist.

 The server will create a `abbrevs.gob` file, containing mappings from abbreviations to expanded forms, if it does not already exist.